Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: Coronal Heating and Dynamics in an Emerging Active Region: Results

 \subsection{Plasma Dynamics and Waves}

 In addition to imaging observations that provide a straightforward view of the dynamics of coronal EUV structures in the plane of the sky, Doppler shifts of spectral lines are the primary approach for detecting the line-of-sight motions of the coronal plasma.
-The data-driven MURaM simulations follow the standard output of the MURaM code and calculate the line-of-sight velocity in the temperature range from $\log_{10}T=4.5$ to the highest temperature in the domain with an interval of $\log_{10}T=0.1$, as described in \citet{Chen+al:2022}.
-Therefore, these data facilitate visualizing the line-of-sight velocities of plasma in different temperatures or calculating spectral line profiles that can be compared with spectroscopic observations.
+The data-driven MURaM simulations follow the standard output of the MURaM code and store the velocity along the 3 axes as a function of temperature in the range from $\log_{10}T=4.5$ to the highest temperature in the domain with an interval of $\Delta\log_{10}T=0.1$, as described in \citet{Chen+al:2022}.
+Therefore, these data facilitate visualizing the line-of-sight velocities of plasma at different temperatures or calculating spectral line profiles that can be compared with spectroscopic observations, such as data production from the upcoming Multi-slit Solar Explorer (MUSE) mission \citep{DePontieu+al:2022,Cheung+al:2022}.